pybootcamp/pybootcamp.github.io/bootcamp/firstprogram.md

 write `x += 1`.
 Note that Python similarly supports `-=`, `*=`, and
 `/=`.

-**Mini-assignment**: Clear out the above program.
-Without copying the above example, write a program where you set two variables to two numbers and print the result of some arithmetic operation on them.

 # Simple loops

 For the moment, we're going to explore the most basic loop in Python,